Marty Isenberg

 Martin Elliot Isenberg (born 1963) is an American animation writer.
 He is best known for his role as co-story editor on Beast Machines and Transformers: Animated, and for his work on the 2003 Teenage Mutant Ninja Turtles series.
 He also wrote or co-wrote scripts for Ben 10, Danny Phantom, Gargoyles, Batman: The Animated Series, Action Man, Beetlejuice, The Mask, G.I.
 Joe: Renegades, X-Men: The Animated Series and Spider-Man: The Animated Series.
 From 1991–2003, he frequently collaborated with Robert N. Skir.

 Personal life

-Isenberg grew up in Pompton Lakes, New Jersey.
+Isenberg grew up in Pompton Lakes, New Jersey, and attended Pompton Lakes High School, where he was honored for his participation in the marching band.
 He graduated from Northwestern University in 1985 with a Bachelor of Science in speech and won the Agnes Nixon Playwriting Award for a full length play that year.
 He later graduated from the University of Southern California in 1989 with a master's degree in professional writing.
 Isenberg is married and has two children.